ALShum/ALShum.github.io/about.md

 I'm a PhD student in statistics at Iowa State University.
 My interests are in machine learning, data mining, computational statistics, and data visualization.
 Before I came to Iowa State University, I was briefly in the math program at the University of Hawaii at Manoa.

 ### Hobbies and interests
-I like programming and problem solving.
+I like programming and weird data structures like kd-trees and bloom filters.

 I wrote a sudoku solver in java last year and I also wrote one in R a couple months ago.
-I love weird data structures like kd-trees and bloom filters.

 ### Projects
 My [github](http://www.github.com/ALShum) has some of what I'm currently working on.